differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-03-ip-based-pod-dns.md

 So, yeah, in `insecure` mode, it simply parses the dashed-IP and converts it to a dotted-IP.

 <div class="callout callout-info" markdown="span">
 Back to my original problem: how do I get the pod _name_ to resolve? ~~I could write a CoreDNS plugin that would do it correctly.~~ The `endpoint_pod_names` directive does this.
-I don't see Twilio's Platform/SRE team being too enthusiatic about that, though.<br/>So I guess I'll have to look into [subverting epmd](https://github.com/rlipscombe/epmd_docker).
+I don't see Twilio's Platform/SRE team being too enthusiastic about that, though.<br/>So I guess I'll have to look into [subverting epmd](https://github.com/rlipscombe/epmd_docker).
 Again.
 </div>

 ## References